invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/GetEmails.rst

 .. note::

-  **Important note** The following functions require the 'Mail.ReadBasic.All' scope which is an application-level permission, requiring an application-based connection through the 'Connect-MgGraph' command for its use.
+  **Important note** The following functions require the 'Mail.Readwrite' scope which is an application-level permission, requiring an application-based connection through the 'Connect-MgGraph' command for its use.

 Get a specific email.
 ^^^^^^^^^^^